Skip navigation

 Small Moments, Big History

-Our mission is to collect, digitze, and curate historical documents, photographs, and personal narratives that illuminate the experiences, contributions, and cultural heritage of Chinese immigrants and their descendants in the region.
-By providing accessible and educational resources, we aim to foster a deeper understanding and appreciateion of the diverse narratives that shape our community’s history.
+Our mission is to collect, preserve, and share historical documents, photos, and personal stories that highlight the lives and contributions of Chinese immigrants and their descendants in the region.
+We aim to make these resources accessible and educational, helping people better understand and appreciate our community’s history.

 Mercia, Ellen, Lillian Chin with Rose at the China Clipper.